We get a lot of questions regarding immunity and CBD oil. Does CBD boost immunity or not?

 The plant also has CBG, CBC, CBN, THC, and so on.
 Each one of these chemical compounds is great in its own way.
 But, only when you start using them together can you reach their maximum potential.
 This is known as the “entourage effect,” where different cannabinoids provide a cumulative effect.

-People are still very skeptical about using CBD products because hemp is a part of the cannabis family.
+People are still very sceptical about using CBD oil products because hemp is a part of the cannabis family.
 Furthermore, some think that hemp and cannabis have the same psychedelic properties.
 This cannot be farther from the truth.

 For example, cannabinoids were discovered in 1940, which is why we still don’t know everything about them.

 Immunity and CBD oil: does CBD boost immunity or not?

 Let’s get back to the question “does CBD boost immunity”.

 CBD oil works by triggering endocannabinoid receptors in the human body.
 When stimulated, these receptors transfer information to the endocannabinoid system.
 This leads to the regulation of various internal processes.